OpsiMate/documentation/opsimate-docs/docs/getting-started/system-requirements.md

 # System Requirements

-Service Peek is lightweight and runs efficiently on minimal hardware.
+OpsiMate is lightweight and runs efficiently on minimal hardware.

 ## 💻 Hardware Requirements